truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 4. Enter or copy/paste the Amazon Web Services alphanumeric password that is between 8 and 40 characters into **Secret Access Key**

 5. (Optional) Enter a value to define the maximum number of chunks for a multipart upload in **Maximum Upload Ports**.
-   Setting a maximum is necessary if a service does not support the 10,000 chunk AWS S3 specification.
+   Setting a maximum is necessary if a service does not support the 10,000-chunk AWS S3 specification.

 6. (Optional) Select **Advanced Settings** to display the endpoint settings.